-Hyper-connected workplace: Will productivity reign?
-Bookmark has been added
+Hyper-connected workplace: Will productivity reign? has been saved

 Hyper-connected workplace: Will productivity reign?

 In this podcast Lucy Matthews, an analyst within our Human Capital Practice, speaks to Richard Coombes, leader of our UK HR Transformation Practice and UK Future of Work Lead, about the hyper-connected workplace.

 - The concept of the hyper-connected workplace and why it’s important for organisations

 - How a hyper-connected workplace can be achieved

 - Challenges around this increased use of technology

 - Balancing the connectivity of technology and employee wellbeing

 - The impact of hyper-connectivity on employee productivity

 Listen to the podcast and read the transcript below.